-Kukicha is literally "stem tea", and is a derivative of the refinement process of sencha.
+This refreshing kukicha is a specialty from Ayumi Farms, coming from their 88th night tea harvest.
+Recall that kukicha literally means "stem tea", and is a derivative of the refinement process of sencha.
 Refining sencha tea leaf involves the removal of stems, small leaf bits, and tea dust.
 Each part has a different weight, and separation occurs by blowing the unrefined dried tea leaf and allowing each part to fall into different containers.
 For this reason, kukicha is not 100% stems but a mix of stems and smaller leaf bits.

 Payment & Security